William FitzAlan, 1st Lord of Oswestry and Clun

 William FitzAlan (died 1210) was a Norman nobleman who lived in Oswestry and Clun, near Shrewsbury, along the medieval Welsh Marches.
 William was the son of William FitzAlan and Christina.

 He was the first FitzAlan to hold both the castles of Clun and Oswestry in his own right, and was responsible for the significant expansion of Clun Castle.
 William was still in his minority in 1160, and Guy Lestrange was appointed as his guardian.
-William later had two sons, the first also called William FitzAlan and a younger son, John by the daughter of Hugh de Lacy, Lord of Meath, whose name is not mentioned in any documents.
+William later had two sons, the first also called William FitzAlan and a younger son, John by the daughter of Hugh de Lacy, Lord of Meath and Rohese of Monmouth, whose name is not mentioned in any documents.

 Upon William's death in 1210, the eldest son succeeded his father.